Ancient Chinese Rules And Philosophy

 Ancient Chinese Philosophy: Yin and Yang are unity in opposition.
 White puts down a stone first, then Black puts down a stone.
 The number of moves is even.
 This is an important principle.

-The goal of each side's play is to capture more stones outside the board，on the other hand it is, place as many stones on the board as possible.
-These are (maybe) the oldest rules of weiqi.
+Each player wants to capture more stones outside the board; alternatively, each player wants to place as many stones on the board as possible.
+These may be the oldest rules of weiqi.

 A speculation of modern people: Under territory rules (Tang Song Dynasty style or Japanese Style rules), when you don't have any liberties to fill in, or you want to pass, you need to play a virtual move.
 A virtual move is a legal move.
 These virtual moves are not put down on the board, they are captured by the opponent directly .